 The Problem with Nonwovens

 The vast majority of nonwoven products (even those labeled as “flushable”) do not readily decompose in the sewer system.
 Nonwovens alone, or along with improperly disposed of cooking oils in the sewer, can cause major problems.
 A clog can have a bigger impact than you may think, causing Sanitary Sewer Overflows (SSO) in your community or even your own home.
 Your water and sewer funds are used to deal with this problem!
-Dispose of items properly in the trash and eliminate the problem!
+Disposing of items properly in the trash is the best prevention.

-Remember that the drain and toilet are not a trash cans!
+Remember that the drain and toilet are not trash cans!